Hand Injury Claims Specialists

 Hand Injury Claims Time Limits

 Personal injury claims must be started within the time limit set out in the Limitation Act 1980.
-Generally, this is 3 years from the date of the accident that caused your injury.
+Generally, this is 3 years from the accident date that caused your injury.

 However, in certain circumstances, there are exceptions to the limitation period.
 These include:

-• Those who lack the mental capacity to make a claim for themselves will have the limitation period suspended indefinitely.
-During this time, a court-appointed litigation friend could start the claiming process on their behalf.
-However, if the injured party regains the capacity to claim, they will have 3 years from that date to begin legal proceedings if a litigation friend did not act on their behalf.
+• Those who lack their mental capacity to make a claim for themselves will have the limitation period suspended indefinitely.
+During this time, a litigation friend could start the claiming process on their behalf.
+However, if the claimant regains their capacity to claim, they will have 3 years from that date to begin a claim if a litigation friend did not step in on their behalf.

-• Those under the age of 18 will have the time limit paused until they turn 18.
+• Those under 18 will have the limitation period suspended until they’re 18.
 Before this date, a litigation friend could act on their behalf.
-Once they turn 18, they will have 3 years from that date to start a claim if one was not started for them.
+Once they are 18, they will have 3 years from this date to start a claim if one was not started for them.

 If you have any questions about the personal injury claim time limit or hand injury compensation amounts, please get in touch with our advisors.